silviamaggi/smd-com/_posts/2020-05-30-killing-eve-set-design.md

 ---
-title: "Design, Digested 1: Killing Eve set design, and more"
+title: "Killing Eve set design, and more"
 last_modified_at: '2022-03-23 15:16:58'
 featured-post: false
 categories: